zagui440s/personalCP/3-DataStructures/2-recursion-the-call-stack/README.md

 ## Lectures & Assignments

 1. [Lecture: Intro to Recursion & the Call Stack](./intro-recursion-the-call-stack.md)
-  a.
-Assignment - Do the [recursive loop](https://github.com/Code-Platoon-Assignments/recursive-loop) problem.
+  - Assignment - Do the [recursive loop](https://github.com/Code-Platoon-Assignments/recursive-loop) problem.
-  b.
-Assignment - Put your "recursive loop" solution into [Python Tutor](http://www.pythontutor.com/visualize.html#mode=edit) and step through it.
+  - Assignment - Put your "recursive loop" solution into [Python Tutor](http://www.pythontutor.com/visualize.html#mode=edit) and step through it.
-  c.
-Assignment - Do the [recursion challenges](https://github.com/Code-Platoon-Assignments/recursion-challenges). *Note: these may take some time!*
+  - Assignment - Do the [recursion challenges](https://github.com/Code-Platoon-Assignments/recursion-challenges). *Note: these may take some time!*

 > Stuck?
 Have a code error?
 Use the ["4 Before Me"](https://docs.google.com/document/d/1nseOs5oabYBKNHfwJZNAR7GlU0zkZxNagsw63AD7XV0/edit) debugging checklist to help you solve it!